Locking ball and socket arm

 thingiverse

 Want to support me?
-Interested in the PCB holder shown in the picture and want to support me?
-Check out Stickvise, my low profile soldering vise: Information: http://www.stickvise.com Buy it on Amazon: http://amzn.to/2dgmQCE Ball and socket system, upgraded with a quarter turn twist lock on each ball joint to greatly increase pullout strength.
-My idea is to create a ball and socket system that is not only 3d printable but extremly strong and will not pop apart easily.
-This would be suitable for things like an LED lamp arm or heavy duty alligator clip where you don't want the neck popping apart.
-My original project was posted on hackaday:https://hackaday.io/project/5739-locking-ball-and-socket-gooseneck-system Update 5/17/15 New STL files posted on 5/17/15 - should work much better on printers with larger layer height / lower resolution Instructions PRINTING I printed the parts with socket up, this minimizes supports that are placed inside the socket, easier to remove from the ball.
-I printed with a layer resolution of .01" or .25mm.
-For larger layers you should be fine, if you have any issues post them in the comments.
+Interested in the PCB holder shown in the picture and want to help me out?
+Check out Stickvise, my low profile soldering vise: Information: http://www.stickvise.com Buy it on Amazon: http://amzn.to/2dgmQCE The ball and socket system I created is upgraded with a quarter turn twist lock on each ball joint to significantly increase pullout strength.
+My goal was to design a ball and socket system that's not only 3D printable but also extremely strong and won't easily pop apart.
+This makes it perfect for items like an LED lamp arm or heavy duty alligator clip where you don't want the neck to break.
+My original project, Locking Ball and Socket Gooseneck System, was posted on Hackaday: https://hackaday.io/project/5739 Update 5/17/15 New STL files have been uploaded to the site on 5/17/15.
+They should work better with printers that use larger layer heights or lower resolutions.
+Instructions Printing I printed the parts with the socket facing up, which minimizes supports inside the socket and makes it easier to remove from the ball.
+A layer resolution of .01" (0.25mm) worked fine for me, but you may get by with larger layers if needed.
 Use a fairly dense infill if you want these to be nice and strong.
-The intent is for this to make a fairly heavy duty gooseneck arm.
-ASSEMBLY Place nut over ball joint first before snapping socket onto ball.
-Snap socket onto ball, requires moderate amount of force.
-Slide nut onto socket, take care to align the locking features.
-Twist quarter turn to lock in place.
-Small hex flats are 10mm, large hex flats on the twist-lock nut are 19mm.
-Repeat for additional joints.
+Assembly Place the nut over the ball joint before snapping the socket onto it.
+Then snap the socket onto the ball, using moderate force.
+Next, slide the nut onto the socket and make sure the locking features are aligned properly.
+Twist it a quarter turn to lock it in place.
+The small hex flats are 10mm, while the large hex flats on the twist-lock nut are 19mm.
+Repeat this process for any additional joints.

 With this file you will be able to print Locking ball and socket arm with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Locking ball and socket arm.